-When technographic insights are available in your MAP or CRM and that information is actionable and easily accessible as well, you can then jump on the opportunities more quickly, like;
+When technographic insights are available in your MAP or CRM and that information is actionable and easily accessible as well, you can then jump on the opportunities more quickly leveraging email marketing services, like;

-Direct Displacement: when your competitors have popular pain points, you can reach out to their customers with marketing and sales outreach campaigns that directly address their problems and also illustrating exactly how your solution fixes them.
+- Direct Displacement: when your competitors have popular pain points, you can reach out to their customers with marketing and sales outreach campaigns that directly address their problems, illustrating exactly how your solution fixes them.